DeadDraw613/tooling-field-notes/tools/curl.md

 --------------------------------------------------

-### TBFT – To Be Further Tested
+## TBFO – To Be Further Organized

-Commands that require additional lab configuration to verify output.

-===
+Random stuff from old notes still to be organized, deleted

 ### cURL examples